Elections for our 2023 Board seats will take place at our October 19th Annual General Meeting in London, England.

 Dr. Hayden has been caring for the community of downtown Fort Lauderdale for more than 30 years at Broward Health-Specialty Care Center now a federally qualified health care center.
 Currently she is serving as interim chair of Broward Health Point Pharmacy & Therapeutics Committee and voting member for Ambulatory Clinical Integration Committee (electronic health record) and on the guidelines committee for its Accountable Care Organization.
 She continues to serve as clinical professor for NSU-Dr. Kiran Patel College of Osteopathic Medicine training osteopathic medical students.

 Dr Hayden has been advancing the philosophy and practice osteopathic medicine by mentoring students, promoting excellence on best practices in healthcare by competency testing, credentialing, peer review and regulation.
 Collaboration and education with all the stakeholders are a vital necessity in promoting the osteopathic profession globally.

 Hanna Tómasdóttir (DK)*

 Nominating Organization: Danske Osteopater

-Originally from Iceland, now living in Denmark for almost 30 years, Hanna has a successful track record in building recognition and achieving regulation for the osteopathic profession.
-In a pleasingly brief period of time, osteopaths gained full regulation as a primary healthcare profession in Denmark in 2018, under Hanna’s leadership.
+Originally from Iceland, now resident in Denmark for just over 30 years, Hanna has a successful track record in building recognition of the osteopathic profession.
+In a pleasingly short time, osteopaths gained full regulation as a primary healthcare profession in Denmark in 2018 under Hanna’s leadership.